jerickjoe111/launch-school/JS230/01_DOM.md

 - `nextElementSibling`: The Element sibling immediately after the element. `null` if the element has no siblings.
 - `previousElementSibling`: The Element sibling immediately before the element.  `null` if the element has no siblings.

-- `textContent`: It represents the text content of the node and its descendants.
+- `textContent`: It represents the text content of the node and its descendants (without the HTML syntax).
 Setting `textContent` on a node removes all the node's children and replaces them with a single Text node with the given string value.

 We use recursive functions to traverse the tree (as in any general tree data structure):